 Recommendations can be tips, precautions or proposed solutions.
 Prospects are searching the Web to alleviate some pain or issue, grow their company or enhance their lives.
 You can establish yourself as an expert in your field through your articles, giving you and your organization a step up on your competition.

 You don’t even have to be the cheapest or least expensive solution out there.
 You just need to get the word out, and social media is the going thing.
-Post your blog’s articles on your Google+ page, Facebook, LinkedIn, Twitter and Pinterest … and any other portal that fits your fancy.
+Post your blog’s articles on your Facebook, LinkedIn and Twitter accounts … and any other portal that fits your fancy.
 If they get shared, you’re golden.
 Nothing is better than having someone else on social media shout your praises.

 Brought to you by ProlimeHost